IOA3Daudio/HRTF_Upsampling/README.md

 ## Spectra upsampling
-The floder named `hrtf upsampling` houses the Python code used for upsampling the HRTF spectra.
+The folder named `hrtf upsampling` houses the Python code used for upsampling the HRTF spectra.
 1. Copy the processed HRTF data into the folder `hrtf upsampling` as the path configured in `config.py`.
-2. run:
+2. Run:
    ```
    python train.py
    ```
    to train the model for upsampling HRTF spectra.
-4. run:
+4. Run:
    ```
    python test.py
    ```
    to test the trained model and save the results in `*.mat`

-## TOA upsampling
+## ITDs upsampling
-The floder named `itd upsampling` houses the Python code used for upsampling the ITDs.
+The folder named `itd upsampling` houses the Python code used for upsampling the ITDs.
 1. Copy the processed ITD data into the folder `itd upsampling` as the path configured in `config.py`.
-2. run:
+2. Run:
    ```
    python train.py
    ```
    to train the model for upsampling ITDs.
-4. run:
+4. Run:
    ```
    python test.py
    ```